nathonius/obsidian-collapse-all/README.md

 - Tag Pane
 - Search
   - Does not support collapse toggle, only expand and collapse
+- Bookmarks
+  - Only supports toggle, may be a bit finnicky
 - Global (all supported views)

 ## Changelog